Primetalk/goio/README.md

 ### Slices of numbers

 Numbers support numerical operations.
-In generics this require defining an interface:
+In generics this require defining an interface (in `fun` package):

 ```go
 // Number is a generic number interface that covers all Go number types.